January 2022 (update)

 There are more displaced people today than at any time since World War II—at the end of 2020, 82.4 million people had been forcibly displaced from their homes.
 The recent surge in refugees fleeing Afghanistan has brought new attention to the global crisis.
 Why have so many people been displaced?
 What is the experience like for people who are forced to leave their homes?
 In this lesson, students examine maps, data, and broader trends in the global refugee crisis, and then explore the stories and experiences of individuals.
 Ultimately, students consider the U.S. and international response to the crisis.

 This lesson has been updated to include revised maps and new data, videos, and news articles.
-A previous version of the lesson (December 2019) is available here
+An even more recent version of this lesson (October 2024) is available here.
+And a previous version of the lesson (December 2019) is available here.

 Objectives